Aims and Requirements

 (c) The Research Council elects half of the members of the ISA Executive Committee; oversees and promotes research activities among the RCs, WGs, and TGs; and makes decisions on the establishment, demotion and abolition of RCs, WGs, and TGs.

 (d) The Research Council meets every two years: at each World Congress and at each Forum of Sociology.

 9. Policy guidelines for Research Committees with double affiliations

 (a) An agreement needs to be signed between the RC, ISA and other international associations.

 (b) At least 50% of Board Members have to be ISA members in good standing.

 (c) Research Committee has to have a minimum of 50 ISA members in good standing.

-(d) Allocation of grants and of slots at the World Congress are based on the number of ISA members in good standing.
+(d) Allocation of grants and of slots at the World Congress/Forum of Sociology are based on the number of ISA members in good standing.

 Beyond the points listed above, each RC is free to organise itself as it wishes, to administer its own funds, to engage in any activities it considers appropriate to its objectives, and to cooperate with other academic and non-academic bodies.

 Services provided to Research Committees, Working Groups and Thematic Groups